Best Note-Taking and Writing Apps for University Students

 UpNote — beautiful, distraction-free writing

-It’s also great for keeping personal journals, reading notes, or internship reflections.
+It’s also useful for personal journals, reading notes, and internship reflections.

-Best for: Students who want a visually pleasing, calm writing experience.
+Best for: Students who want a visually pleasing and focused writing environment.

 Scrivener — for long-term writing projects

-Got a dissertation, research paper, or creative writing project coming up?
-Scrivener is designed for big writing goals.
-You can organise your work by chapters or sections, store research notes, and rearrange content easily.
+For dissertations, research papers, or large creative projects, Scrivener is built to handle long-form writing.
+You can organise content by sections, store research notes, and rearrange chapters easily.

-It’s not free, but many students find it worth it for large projects.
+It’s not free, but many students find it worthwhile for major academic projects.

-Best for: Final-year students, postgrads, or anyone working on big writing projects.
+Best for: Final-year students, postgraduates, or anyone working on long writing projects.

 Final tips

-Every student works differently — that’s why no single app fits all.
-Some days you’ll just need something quick like Google Keep, while other times you’ll need the power of Notion or Scrivener to stay organised.
+Every student works differently, which is why no single app works for everyone.
+Some days you might need something quick like Google Keep, while other tasks call for the structure of Notion or the depth of Scrivener.

-At Hallbookers, we love sharing smart advice to help students make the most of university life — from choosing the best accommodation to finding tools that make studying easier.
+At Hallbookers, we share practical advice to help students make the most of university life — from choosing the right student accommodation to finding tools that make studying easier.